Photo: Lisa Chapman (c). @primalembrace

 A women's circle is simple ~ it's a space where we can come and just be.
 A place to rest, breathe, feel and move.
 A place to be seen AND heard in a world where women have been taught to be seen and NOT heard.

 There is something incredibly powerful about women gathering together in sacred space.
-In the moon lodge we can show up exactly as we are and feel heard, nurtured, supported and understood.
+In circle we can show up exactly as we are and feel heard, nurtured, supported and understood.
 In a world of predictability and restraint here we are reminded of our innate cyclical and feeling natures and are invited to explore a life lived in full flow of our emotions and at an intuitive pace.

 Explorations of the Feminine are inherently inclusive and as such these circles are open to all who identify as women including trans, non-binary or any other expression or identification of femininity.
 These circles value diversity of expression, experience and perspectives.